browserengineering/book/book/styles.md

     # ...
 ```

 The browser stylesheet is the default for the whole web.
-But
+But each web
-individual web sites can use this same mechanism to set a consistent
+sites can also use CSS to set a consistent style for the whole site.
-style for the whole set.
-To do that, the web site posts a CSS file and
+To do that, the web site posts a CSS file and references it from each
-names it on each page using a `link` element:
+page using a `link` element:

 ``` {.example}
 <link rel="stylesheet" href="/main.css">